dougbutner/web-4/README.md

 ## What is a Geo-Social Layer?

 A geo-social layer is something that affects people (**social**) at a given bounded area (**geo**).
 An example is the governing body of an area, including all of the legislation and officials.
 A corporate example is the sales representatives for a certain area of the country.
+A civilian example is regional spelling bees that filter to national and int

 The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and more.